System Design Space

 Interview scenarios

-Improves case discussions where DNS becomes the hidden reliability bottleneck.
+Improves case discussions where the hidden reliability bottleneck sits in name resolution rather than in application code.

 RFC